OnionIoT/Onion-Docs/Omega2/Documentation/Hardware-Overview/Expansions/Relay-Expansion.md

 ![example-circuit](https://raw.githubusercontent.com/OnionIoT/Onion-Docs/master/Omega2/Documentation/Hardware-Overview/img/relay-example-circuit.jpg)

 In the above diagram, the function of the Switch can be performed by a single relay.
-Now here comes the good part: the Relay Expansion comes with *two* of them!

 The Relay Expansion uses two TE Axicom IM03 relay modules.
 Some of the specifications are shown below: